Xirlorm/battleship/README.md

 ## Description

-This project is a web implementat of the classic battlehip game.
+This project is a web implementation of the classic battlehip game.
 Players take a turn in attacking their opponent's naval warfare.
 This project is inclusive in [The Odin Project](https://theodinproject.com) javascript lessons.